khulnasoft-lab/design.khulnasoft.com/contents/accessibility-audits/keyboard-only.md

 - [“Skip Navigation” Links](https://webaim.org/techniques/skipnav/) - A comprehensive article about skip links.
 - [Controlling focus with tabindex — A11ycasts #04](https://www.youtube.com/watch?v=Pe0Ce1WtnUM) - Learn how to add keyboard support for custom elements.
 - [Roving tabindex — A11ycasts #06](https://www.youtube.com/watch?v=uCIC2LNt0bk) - Learn how to add deep keyboard support for custom controls.
+- [No, tabbing is not broken.
+Yes, I was confused too.](https://www.scottohara.me/blog/2014/10/03/link-tabbing-firefox-osx.html) - Learn how to enable full keyboard navigation for focusable elements in macOS Safari and Firefox.
+- [Browser keyboard navigation in macOS](https://www.a11yproject.com/posts/macos-browser-keyboard-navigation/) - Learn how to enable full keyboard navigation for focusable elements in macOS Safari and Firefox.